 The United Nations estimates that Somalia loses US$300 million a year to the pirates; Guinea loses US$100 million.
-Globally more than US$4 billion is lost each year.
+Globally more than US$9 billion is lost each year.

-Tuna stocks around Tanzania, Somalia, Papua New Guinea and Tuvalu are targeted each year with giant nets that scoop up entire shoals, including the young fish vital for breeding and future stock growth.
-Those that won't make money on the market, but could still provide food and income for others, are thrown back dead.
+Pirate fishing compounds the global environmental damage from other destructive fisheries.
+Because they operate, quite literally, off the radar of any enforcement, the fishing techniques they use are destroying ocean life.
+Tuna stocks around countries like Tanzania, Somalia, Papua New Guinea and Tuvalu are targeted each year with giant nets that scoop up entire shoals, including the young fish vital for breeding and future stock growth.
+Those that won't make money on the market are thrown back dead, even though they could still provide food and income for others.

-Make piracy history
+Making piracy history